lee-sunkyoung/ros2_template/README.md

 ros2_template (full version)

 ## Overview
-The `ros2_template` package is a simple, but almost fully using ros2 functions for more structrual,readable code.
+The ros2_template package provides a streamlined, structured foundation for creating ROS 2 packages efficiently, with readable code.
-This package allow users to write down their own package more faster,and easy way.
 You may just extract part of it, or modify and proceed your development.

 ## Development Environment